noboo123/Python-Easy-Keylogger/README.md

 # python-easy-keylogger

-This is an easy keylogger using Python.
+This is an easy keylogger that is made using Python.

 ## Educational purposes only; use at your own risk!